mmvvff/aamne_decompr/README.md

 ## Citation

-If you use this tool in your research, please cite both this repository and the original Wang et al. (2013) paper:
+If you use this tool in your research, please cite both this repository, the original Wang et al. (2013) paper and the `decompr` package:

 Wang, Z., Wei, S. J., & Zhu, K. (2013).
-Quantifying international production sharing at the bilateral and sector levels (No. w19677).
+Quantifying international production sharing at the bilateral and sector levels ([No. w19677](https://www.nber.org/papers/w19677)).
 National Bureau of Economic Research.

+Quast, B.A. and V. Kummritz (2015). decompr: Global Value Chain decomposition in R. [CTEI Working Papers, 1](https://repec.graduateinstitute.ch/pdfs/cteiwp/CTEI-2015-01.pdf).
+[R link](https://cran.r-project.org/web/packages/decompr/index.html)

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any questions or issues, please open an issue on this repository or contact [Your Name] at [your.email@example.com].